 West of Maggie Valley, the Blue Ridge Parkway and US-19 join up 40 miles west of Asheville at touristy Cherokee (pop.
-2,138), commercial center of the 56,000-acre Cherokee Indian Reservation, which was established here by a small band of Cherokee Indians in 1866, long after the rest of this once-mighty tribe had been forcibly exiled to Oklahoma on the Trail of Tears.
-Cherokee is a last gasp of commercialism at the edge of the national park, a traffic-clogged gauntlet of places where you can “See Live Bears,” “Eat Boiled Peanuts,” “Pan For Gold,” or ride the “Rudicoaster” at the pricey but kid-friendly Santa’s Land Theme Park and Zoo (828/497-9191, $21.16 adults).
-The biggest draw hereabouts is the ever-expanding Harrah’s Cherokee Casino Resort (828/497-7777, $109 and up).
+2,138), commercial center of the 56,000-acre Eastern Cherokee Indian Reservation, which was established here by a small band of Cherokee people in 1866, long after the rest of this once-mighty nation had been forcibly exiled to Oklahoma on the Trail of Tears.
+Cherokee is a last gasp of commercialism at the edge of the national park, a traffic-clogged gauntlet of places where you can “See Live Bears,” “Eat Boiled Peanuts,” or ride the “Rudicoaster” at the pricey but kid-friendly Santa’s Land Fun Park and Zoo (828/497-9191, summer only, $23 adults).
+The biggest draw hereabouts is the ever-expanding Harrah’s Cherokee Casino Resort (828/497-7777, $139 and up).

-The upscale casino, the region’s biggest draw, looms over a fading roadside lined by tacky old-time souvenir stands like the “Big Chief.”
-But amidst the tourist-taunting sprawl is at least one worthwhile stop: the Museum of the Cherokee Indian (daily, $10 adults), which traces tribal history from pre-conquest achievements—the Cherokee used a natural version of aspirin centuries before western chemists “discovered” it, for example—to their forced removal after gold was discovered here in the 1830s.
+The upscale casino, the region’s biggest draw, looms over a fading roadside lined by tacky old-time souvenir stands.
+But amid the tourist-taunting sprawl is at least one worthwhile stop: the Museum of the Cherokee Indian (daily, $11 adults), which traces the history of the Cherokee people from preconquest achievements—the Cherokee used a natural version of aspirin centuries before western chemists “discovered” it, for example—to their forced removal in the 1830s.
 There’s also a living history village and a big outdoor pageant.